supercollider/supercollider/README_WINDOWS.md

 Instead of using `vcpkg`, `libsndfile` and `fftw` may be installed manually.
 `Portaudio` may be built from the source included with SuperCollider.
-*Note:* there's no straightforward way of installing `readline` dependency manually, so you need to use `vcpkg` keep interactive sclang command prompt functionality.
+*Note:* there's no straightforward way of installing `readline` dependency manually, so you need to use `vcpkg` to keep interactive sclang command prompt functionality.

 In order to build without vcpkg, make sure the `VCPKG_ROOT` environment variable is not set.
 Using `vcpkg` is still recommended.